Blog / Why do Shopify SEO projects fail?

 In planning and design theory, there is a concept called a "wicked problem".

 It describes a problem that is difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognise.
-There is no single "right" answer, only better or worse ones, and the finish line moves every time you think you have crossed it.

 SEO is a classic wicked problem.
 The rules and the algorithm change constantly, as does the competition.